Scrashdown/PRU-Audio-Processing/Report/Report.md

 The PRUSS also contains an interrupt controller which allows the PRU to send receive interrupts to and from the ARM CPU.
 It can be configured either from the PRUs themselves by changing the values of the configuration registers, or from the ARM CPU using the API provided by the PRUSSDRV driver (more information on that below).

 Using the PRUSS requires a driver.
 Currently, there are 2 choices available : `prussdrv` (often referred to as `UIO`) and the newer `pru_rproc`. `prussdrv` provides a lower level interface than `pru_rproc`. `pru_rproc` provides a C library for message passing between the PRU and the ARM CPU which makes programming simpler than with `prussdrv`.
 However, the current lack of examples online for using `pru_rproc`, along with performance issues encountered using it for this project, made us choose `prussdrv` instead.

 It may be feasible in the future to convert the code to use `pru_rproc`.
-However, as we're gonna see  further in the report, the timing requirements in the PRU processing code are very tight, even using assembly.
+However, as we are going to see further in the report, the timing requirements in the PRU processing code are very tight, even using assembly.
 Whether it would be possible to meet them using C and `pru_rproc` has yet to be investigated.

 ## CIC Filter

+As mentioned earlier, we are using microphones with a 1-bit wide output at a very high sample rate (> 1 MHz).
+The signal these microphones input is a PDM (Pulse Density Modulation) signal which is of an unusual type and needs to be converted to a PCM (Pulse-Code Modulation) signal, which is much more commonly used for storing audio data.

+In a PCM signal, each value represents its amplitude on a fixed scale at a fixed time.
+However, in a PDM signal, its amplitude at a given time is represented by the density of 1's relative to 0's at the said time.
+Converting a PDM signal to a PCM signal therefore requires using some kind of a moving-average filter.

 ## Documentation